Why this is important

 The DPR&Co approach to strategy is based on the following overarching principles:

-- Apply the strategic intent to the strategic pillars of the business that will be impacted by the change using the 7-step process as outlined
+- Apply the strategic intent to the strategic pillars of the business that will be impacted by the change.

-- Bring expertise and stakeholder support to the process from the very beginning and keep them engaged until the objectives of the strategy have been met.
+- Bring expertise and stakeholder support to the process from the very beginning and maintain the connection until the objectives of the strategy have been met.

-We help our clients keep planning tight and disciplined, giving our clients the opportunity to engage fully in the strategic process rather than getting drawn into detail – a cause of so many strategies never being completed or acted upon (or even read by the executive of a firm).
+We help our clients to engage fully in the strategic process rather than getting drawn into detail – a cause of so many strategies never being completed or acted upon (or even read by the executive of a firm).

 Building out a strategic plan